Patricia Altschul Wins Shadiest Reaction to Ashley Jacobs' Southern Charm Exit

 While much of the cast is staying quiet as filming on a new season continues, one fan-favorite couldn't help but add her two cents.

-When sharing the Instagram post on Twitter, Patricia Altschul wrote, "After prayerful consideration, I've decided to decline the Nobel Peace Prize and the swimsuit cover of Sports Illustrated."
+When sharing the Instagram announcement on Twitter, Patricia Altschul wrote, "After prayerful consideration, I've decided to decline the Nobel Peace Prize and the swimsuit cover of Sports Illustrated."
 Zing!

 Ashley isn't the only star leaving the Bravo reality show.
 Back in August, Thomas Ravenel announced on his private Twitter page that he won't be returning for season six.